hyperglyph/hyperglyph/README.rst

 ----

-hate is a python client/server library.  use it to glue things together. n.b. although hate is written in python, the protocol is not tied to it.
+hate is a python client/server library.  use it to glue things together.

+(n.b. although hate is written in python, the protocol is not tied to it.)

 the server turns objects into something like json* with callbacks.

-the client uses the callbacks from the server, as opposed to hardcoding the api.
+the client uses the callbacks from the server, as opposed to hardcoding a request

+(note: may not resemble json when serialized)

 not all of it is ready yet. check the examples to see what works.

-* may not resemble json when serialized

 example
 -------